-I am a psychotherapist and hold an MA (Hons) in psychodynamic, psychoanalytic and relational psychoanalytic counselling.* I am also a therapeutic mediator, accredited by the School of Psychotherapy & Counselling Psychology, Regents University.
-I have also worked on family separation policy and service design, delivering projects for the Department for Work and Pensions and Department for Education and developing policy initiatives for the Centre for Social Justice.
+I co-founded and remain a partner at the Family Separation Clinic, having previously worked at the Centre for Separated Families supporting families to manage change in ways that provide the best outcomes for children.
+In addition, I have worked on family separation policy and service design, delivering projects for the Department for Work and Pensions and Department for Education and developing policy initiatives with the Centre for Social Justice.

 I write about family separation and co-authored Understanding parental alienation: Learning to cope, helping to heal (Charles C Thomas, 2017) and The guide for separated parents: Putting children first (Piatkus, 2007) with my colleague, Karen Woodall, and written Divorce for Dads: Making the right choices for your kids (Two Dogs (2010) with former Manchester United and England goalkeeper, Gary Bailey.